The psychological impact of COVID-19 on our mental health is increasing day by day. It has been almost a year now since we are fighting this pandemic.

 The psychological impact of COVID-19 on adults

 COVID-19 affected everyone differently and it affected adults in all the senses.
-If we talk about women be it a housewife or a working woman, things became way too hectic and sometimes out of hands.
+If we talk about women be it a housewife or a working woman, things became way too hectic and sometimes out of hand.
 With everybody at home and managing all the new things, life surely took a deep U-turn.
 Managing an extra load of work, working from home, taking care of every aspect, and managing kids, it has become a testing time for many parents, especially mothers, as they are on their toes to keep everything running and smooth.

 Work from home initially gave a fake sense of freedom but it very quickly started hampering our productivity in no time.
 Offices in a physical setup adopt a work culture suited to optimize workflow and productivity.
-For many employees, working in their cubicle can really get them in the zone.
+For many employees, working in their cubicles can really get them in the zone.
 You can collaborate with your team in real-time.
 People are there to push you, accountability in the face of meeting deadlines seems much more real.
 Now imagine bringing this kind of work culture into a work from the home ecosystem.
 It can be hard to put it into practice, isn’t it?

 People lost jobs, experienced pay-cuts, lost their savings, had to move out of the city, stay in an awkward arrangement, rely on toxic people, and a few who could not repay their liabilities due to job loss had to face a lot of mental harassment from the recovery people, who blatantly labeled them as defaulters.